MISP/misp-website/_posts/2020-10-08-Event-Reports.md

     - Will display the picture

-With this special syntax, MISP elements can be referenced and reports becomes interactive by clicking on the rendered MISP elements.
+With this special syntax, MISP elements can be referenced and reports become interactive by clicking on the rendered MISP elements.

 ![MISP Element popover](../assets/images/misp/blog/event-reports/md-popover.png)

 ### Editor autocompletion
-The editor provides auto-completion for various types of datapoint.
+The editor provides auto-completion for various types of datapoints.
 Once the `scope` is picked, suggestions are proposed based on the value provided in the `UUID` field.
 Once the hint is chosen, the provided value is replaced by the actual UUID of the element, the only exception being for tags.

 - Hinting with the filename value